Through the determination of its community, the village of Glenboig has risen from the brick dust of its industrial history.

 Teresa Aitken and Teresa Keating are two of the village’s community champions; and, as directors of the Glenboig Neighbourhood Trust, they are the indomitable driving force behind the services and support developed and provided by the Trust.

 The Trust started life as the Glenboig Neighbourhood House organisation in 2000 to fight the closure of the main public building left in Glenboig.
 Services such as individual visits, special groups, and whole-community activities were developed and implemented.
 This is a community that spends time together, and it is this factor which keeps the community spirit alive.
-But with the arrival of Covid-19 crisis, the bread and butter of the Trust’s work has had to change to ensure everyone’s safety and well-being:
+But with the arrival of the COVID-19 crisis, the bread and butter of the Trust’s work has had to change to ensure everyone’s safety and well-being:

 “We take care of all the elderly in our community as if they were our own mothers”